Can you vibe-code an online marketplace?

 Crucially, a marketplace also has a third user type: the marketplace admin.
 They usually need a complete user interface of their own where they can monitor and manage the marketplace, from users to content to transactions, even configuring aspects of the application.

 Security is once again the key challenge: payments between users create opportunities for malicious actors to steal payment information or try to make fake purchases.
 This is why applications that process payments from customers have strict compliance requirements in various countries, from strong customer authentication to accessibility.
-The challenge for someone vibe coding a marketplace from scratch is knowing the compliance requirements that apply to their situation, on the one hand, and understanding the UX needs that make payments feel smooth, secure, and reliable for the users, on the other hand.

 I had an advantage going into my experiment because I knew these complexities upfront and was able to plan around them from the start to give vibe coding the best possible chance.
 Next, I’ll summarize what I found out.

-At Sharetribe, our purpose is to democratize platform ownership.
-To reach it, we build marketplace software that lets founders launch, run, and grow their business reliably.
-While the promise of vibe coding threatens a part of that value proposition, if it came true, embracing it could significantly speed up our work towards reaching our purpose.
-So to be completely honest, when I started my experiment to build a rental marketplace entirely through vibe coding I was feeling equal parts excited and anxious.
+While the promise of vibe coding threatens part of that value proposition, if it were to come true, we could significantly speed up our work towards achieving our purpose.
+So to be completely honest, when I started my experiment to build a rental marketplace entirely through vibe coding, I was feeling equal parts excited and anxious.

-As in this first trial run my approach was more iterative, it felt most useful to summarize my findings into what worked and what didn’t.
-First, my thoughts on where vibe coding truly excels.
+In this first trial run, my approach was more iterative, so it felt most useful to summarize my findings into what worked and what didn’t.

 I believe any marketplace founder would do well to use vibe coding for: